Vyral/base-template/_posts/2019-07-29-how-to-refinance-when-youre-not-on-the-loan.md

 **This situation is complicated because there are two options to consider:**

 1\.
 You can do a standard purchase contract that includes a down payment, closing costs, etc.<br>2\.
-You could refinance the loan.
+You can refinance the loan.

 {% include pullquote.html %}